RafaelDe-Leon/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-This is a responsive Portfolio
+This is a responsive Portfolio that was done for Columbia University Bootcamp.

+The main objective of this project was to create a responsive layout using media query.

-This Project was done with using Media Query to target different screen sizes to diplay correctly in the smaller screens.
+to respond to different screen sizes

+click (https://rafaelde-leon.github.io/Responsive-Portfolio/) to view the live page.

+## Built Using
+* HTML5
+* CSS3